 Chaim Potok

-Herman Harold Potok, better known as Chaim Potok, was a distinguished American author, novelist, playwright, editor, and rabbi.
-Born on February 17, 1929, Potok embarked on a prolific writing career that resulted in more than a dozen novels.
-His debut novel, The Chosen (1967), stood out as a masterpiece, securing its place on The New York Timesโ€™ bestseller list for 39 weeks and selling over 3,400,000 copies.
-It was later adapted into a well-received 1981 feature film of the same name.
+Chaim Potok, born Herman Harold Potok on February 17, 1929, was a renowned American author, novelist, playwright, editor, and rabbi.
+His most famous novel, The Chosen (1967), was listed on The New York Times Best Seller list for 39 weeks, selling over 3.4 million copies.
+It was later adapted into a well-received 1981 feature film of the same title.

 Are you sure you want to delete this?